When and where do we rehearse?

 We run biennial open singing workshops and occasionally organise an evensong or take part in festivals such as the Brandenburg Choral Festival.

-On the social side, we organise occasional overseas tours, and have been to Paris, Venice, Moscow and Rome.
-We’re planning Barcelona as our next destination.
+On the social side, we organise occasional overseas tours and have been to Paris, Venice, Moscow and Rome.
+We hope to arrange our next tour for Summer 2023 – watch this space!

 Closer to home, we retire to the pub post-rehearsal, and throw parties at the end of the summer and Christmas terms.